fragnova/fragnova/docs/Fragments Storage.md

   * Most of use cases will definitely already have the owner available when using this structure, as likely going thru `Inventory` etc.
 ### PublishingData
 ### FragmentBuyOptions
+When buying fragments if they are not unique, and so there is no need to have extra data attached, users will be able to buy in bulk.
+If not this will be the data, which is indexed and fully stored #immutable on chain for IPFS retrieval.
 ## Storage Mapping
 ```rust
 // proto-hash to fragment-hash-sequence